FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 The concepts regarding our domain model are quite simple.
 We have a map which will render on a certain latitude and longitude.
 On the map we can have many markers.
 Each of this markers represent one conference.

-Markers that appear on map can be filtered (just one at a time) making some of the markers not being displayed.
+Markers that appear on map can be filtered (just one at a time).
+After the filter, some markers are not displayed.

 ---